Story by Suzanna Logan | Photos by Joseph Hilliard

 When Robert Norfleet first laid eyes on his now-wife Louise, he knew they were a match made in heaven.
 He proposed marriage atop a wooded knoll on 150-acres of family property in Manchester, Tennessee — the same piece of land on which he already had plans to build his first timber home.

+Louise agreed she and Robert were meant to be, but her feelings about what would become their full-time residence?
+Those were a different story.
 “There were just some things in the plan that didn’t work for me,” she says.
 “The laundry was on the lower level, for example.”
+See also Things to Do in Chattanooga

 An open timber stairway stretches up to an airy loft where Robert works from home and down to a walkout lower level that features two en suite bedrooms and a full apartment with ten-foot ceilings and loads of natural light.